ros2/ros2_documentation/source/Tutorials/Topics/UnderstandingROS2Topics.rst

 The highlighting feature of rqt_graph is very helpful when examining more complex systems where with many nodes and topics connected in many different ways.

 rqt_graph is a graphical introspection tool.
-Now we’ll look at some command line introspection for topics.
+Now we’ll look at some command line tools for introspecting topics.

 3 ros2 topic list